sensorbee/docs/source/bql/types.rst

 ===========

-BQL provides ``CAST(value AS type)`` operator, or ``value::type`` as a syntactic suger, that converts the given value to a corresponding value in the given type, if those types are convertible.
+BQL provides ``CAST(value AS type)`` operator, or ``value::type`` as a syntactic sugar, that converts the given value to a corresponding value in the given type, if those types are convertible.
 For example, ``CAST(1 AS string)``, or ``1::string``, converts an ``int`` value ``1`` to a ``string`` value and results in ``'1'``.
 Converting to the same type as the value's type is valid.